azilber/walletserver/README.md

 Chef (and Vagrant) code to deploy and control crypto-currency wallets.

+This code is aimed to be part of a larger crypto exchange.
+The current target is to:

+1. Deploye coin(s) and monitoring system on wallet server.
+2. Deploy an ember.js restful interface to coin RPC.
+3. Setup business logic and tracking/logging for the restful service.

 Init sub-modules first, update, then use Vagrant for testing.
 See the sample Vagrantfle in walletserver cookbook directory.